-Customer credit risk has a very low overall effect on the OPCC/Group by virtue of income from customers being equal to only 4.35% of total income (2017/18 - 4.36%).
+Customer credit risk has a very low overall effect on the OPCC/Group by virtue of income from customers being equal to only 4.31% of total income (2018/19 - 4.35%).
 The risk is managed via the OPCC/Group's credit control policy.
 This policy sets out the framework within which financial relationships with the OPCC/Group's customers are managed beginning with raising an invoice through to invoking legal action should it be required.
 The Chief Constable may authorise the write-off of unrecoverable amounts up to £10k.
 Amounts above £10k require the authorisation of the Chief Finance Officer for the OPCC.

-To further mitigate the risk of customer credit default, the OPCC/Group makes a bad debt impairment each year.
-The impairment is equal to 0.07% of the total debtors value (2017/18 - 0.02 %).
-Further information concerning this impairment can be seen in Note 16.
+To further mitigate the risk of customer credit default, the OPCC/Group assesses whether a bad debt impairment is required each year.
+No impairment is required for 2019/20 (2018/19 - 0.07% of the total debtors value).